mareknalepa/MN.Shell/README.md

 # MN.Shell

-Application shell inspired by Visual Studio and Visual Studio Code, based on .NET Core and WPF with MVVM architecture, providing plugin system, aesthetic themes, docking layout and much more.
+Application shell inspired by Visual Studio and Visual Studio Code, based on .NET and WPF with MVVM architecture, providing plugin system, aesthetic themes, docking layout and much more.

 ## Packages